swiftlang/swift/userdocs/diagnostics/getting-non-sendable-values-out-of-actors.md

-# Getting non-sendable values out of actors
+# Getting non-sendable values out of actors (NonSendableExitingActor)

 When an actor is used to protect a non-sendable value, the compiler will enforce that the non-sendable value remains in the actor's isolation domain.
 Accessing an actor's property of non-sendable type from a different concurrency region will be diagnosed when complete concurrency checking is enabled: